ecuation/bootree/README.md

     cd ../bots
     npm install
     ```
+5. Update hosts file for local Development by adding:

+    ```127.0.0.1 bootree.test```

-5. Set up environment variables for each microservice by creating a `.env` file in the root directory of each microservice, there is a `.env.example` for each microservice with the necessary environment vars.
+6. Set up environment variables for each microservice by creating an skaffold.env file inside k8s folder and run the following command.
+Is not necessary to create any .env inside each microservice.

+    ```sh
+    kubectl create configmap bots-config --from-env-file=skaffold.env
+    ```

 ## Usage